 Major urban centers in the coastal plain can be found at Hue, Danang, Qui Nhon, Tuy Hoa, and Nha Trang.
 These cities serve as market centers for the paddy lands on their environs.
 In the 1960s, Danang was South Vietnam’s second most populous city.
 Only Saigon had more people.
 Prior to the American military build-up in 1965, Danang, Qui Nhon, and Nha Trang represented three of South Vietnam’s busiest ports.
 After 1965, the U.S. added to the coastal plain’s list of seaports by constructing modern facilities at Cam Ranh Bay and Chu Lai.

 During the French colonial era, engineers laid down a railroad the length of the coastal plain, linking Hanoi to Saigon.
 Colonial Route (RC) 1 paralleled the rail line.
 The French also built highways connecting the coastal port cities with interior towns.
 Colonial Route 11 linked Nha Trang to Da Lat via Phan Rang, RC 19 connected Qui Nhon to Pleiku, and RC 9 tied Danang with Laos via Hue and Quang Tri City.
-The French roads into the interior carried the wealth of the Central Highlands and coastal plain to the region’s seaports for export to France.
+The French roads into the interior carried the wealth of the Central Highlands and coastal plain to the region’s seaports for export to markets around the world.
 For instance, the coffee grown on French-owned plantations around Pleiku traveled down RC 19 to Qui Nhon.
 Once there, longshoremen packed the coffee on board ocean-going freighters for shipment to the home country or to another colonial possession within the French empire.

 The French-built system of roads and ports within Vietnam revealed France’s exploitative intent toward the land and its people.
 France’s geographical constructs siphoned the wealth out of Indochina’s interior, moved it to the string of ports on the South China Sea, and then sent it abroad to enrich the French metropole.